mithunsatheesh/node-rules/README.md

 #### Wiki
 To read more about the Rule engine functions, please read [the wiki here](https://github.com/mithunsatheesh/node-rules/wiki)!.
+To find more examples of implementation please look in the [examples](https://github.com/mithunsatheesh/node-rules/tree/master/examples) folder.

 ####Issues
 Got issues with the implementation?.
 Feel free to open an issue [here](https://github.com/mithunsatheesh/node-rules/issues/new).